siyang-jiang/Lancelot/README.md

 > gcc version >= 9.4.0

 ## Update
-- 🔥🔥🔥 08/28/2025 Lancelot is accepted by Nature Machine Intelligence.
+- [08/28/2025] Lancelot is accepted by Nature Machine Intelligence. 🔥🔥🔥
-- 🔥 Will provide code ocean link soon.
+- We will provide code ocean link soon. 🔥
-- 🔥🔥 We have already passed the code testing in the code ocean.
+- We have already passed the code testing in the code ocean. 🔥🔥
-- 🔥🔥 We provide a new end-to-end script for excuting Lancelot.
-Please find run.sh.
+- We provide a new end-to-end script for excuting Lancelot.
+Please find run.sh. 🔥🔥

  Note that specify your GPU architecture (e.g. 75 is for T4, 89 is for 4090) in CMAKE (Line 32 in run.sh).
 ```